Gustav Mahler: Prague and Leipzig

-In Leipzig, Mahler befriended Captain Carl von Weber (1849–1897), grandson of the composer, and agreed to prepare a performing version of Carl Maria von Weber's unfinished opera Die drei Pintos ("The Three Pintos").
+In Leipzig, Mahler befriended Captain Carl von Weber (1849–1897), grandson of the composer, and agreed to prepare a performing version of Weber's unfinished opera Die drei Pintos ("The Three Pintos").
 Mahler transcribed and orchestrated the existing musical sketches, used parts of other Weber works, and added some composition of his own.
 The premiere at the Stadttheater, on 20 January 1888, was an important occasion at which several heads of various German opera houses were present.
 (The Russian composer Tchaikovsky attended the third performance on 29 January.)
 The work was well-received; its success did much to raise Mahler's public profile, and brought him financial rewards.
 Mahler's involvement with the Weber family was complicated by Mahler's alleged romantic attachment to Carl von Weber's wife Marion Mathilde (1857–1931) which, though intense on both sides – so it was rumoured by for example English composer Ethel Smyth – ultimately came to nothing.
 In February and March 1888 Mahler sketched and completed his First Symphony, then in five movements.
 At around the same time Mahler discovered the German folk-poem collection Des Knaben Wunderhorn ("The Youth's Magic Horn"), which would dominate much of his compositional output for the following 12 years.
 (Note: Mahler may have been aware of this collection earlier, since he had based the first of the Lieder eines fahrenden Gesellen poems on a Wunderhorn text.)

 On 17 May 1888, Mahler suddenly resigned his Leipzig position after a dispute with the Stadttheater's chief stage manager, Albert Goldberg.
 However, Mahler had secretly been invited by Angelo Neumann in Prague (and accepted the offer) to conduct the premiere there of "his" Die drei Pintos, and later also a production of Der Barbier von Bagdad by Peter Cornelius.
 This short stay (July to September) ended unhappily, with Mahler's dismissal following his outburst during a rehearsal.
 However, through the efforts of an old Viennese friend, Guido Adler, and cellist David Popper, Mahler's name went forward as a potential director of the Royal Hungarian Opera in Budapest.
 He was interviewed, made a good impression, and was offered and accepted (with some reluctance) the post from 1 October 1888.